operator-framework/operator-sdk/README.md

 ### Project Status: alpha

+The project is currently alpha which means that there are still new features and APIs planned that will be added in the future.
+Due to this breaking changes may still happen.

-The project is currently alpha.
-The core APIs provided by the controller-runtime will most likely be unchanged.
-New features and APIs may still be added in the future.
+**Note:** The core APIs provided by the [controller-runtime][controller_runtime] will most likely stay unchanged however the expectation is that any breaking changes should be relatively minor and easier to handle than the changes from SDK `v0.0.7` to `v0.1.0`.

 See the [proposal docs][proposals_docs] and issues for ongoing or planned work.